-An editorial client of mine wrote me this morning, just as I was wondering what I’d post on the blog.
+An editorial client of mine wrote me this morning about when to stop revising, just as I was wondering what I’d post on the blog.
 Her question, to paraphrase, was:

 I see that my manuscript has a few flaws, some big, some small.
 But are they fatal flaws?
 Is it better to revise this manuscript or give up on it so that I can focus on something else that doesn’t feel quite so full of holes.

 Does this have a chance of getting published or should I place my bets elsewhere?

 If this isn’t THE QUESTION, I don’t know what is!
 And, as you can guess, I love and I hate this question.
 I hate it because it’s, for the most part, impossible to predict which projects will sell to a publisher and which won’t.
 Which will, once they sell, go on to achieve commercial success, and which won’t.
 Even publishers don’t have the secret formula: most of the books that they pay advances on don’t earn out.
 Yet this is the question on every writer’s mind, and understandably so.
 Unfortunately, I can’t answer it with any degree of certainty because I don’t have a crystal ball.
 (If I did, you’d see my IP address coming from some island.
 Cuz I’d use it to play the financial markets and not hedge my bets on publishing, ha!)